-Fiscal Year Ending June 30, Deferred Outflows(Inflows) of Resources
+Fiscal Year Deferred

+Ending ( Outflows(Inflows)

+June 30, ofResources

 2022 \$ (14,478)

 2023 (14,478)

 2024 (14,478)

 2025 (10,273)

 2026 (14,651)

 Thereafter (1,558)

 Note 8 Defined Benefit Pension Plan

 Plan Descriptions

 All qualified permanent and probationary employees are eligible to participate in the Public Agency Cost-Sharing Multiple-Employer Defined Benefit Pension Plan (Plan or PERF C) administered by the California Public Employees' Retirement System (CalPERS).
 The Plan consists of a miscellaneous risk pool and a safety risk pool, which are comprised of individual employer miscellaneous and safety plans, respectively.
 Benefit provisions under the Plan are established by State statute and the District's resolution.
 CalPERS issues publicly available reports that include a full description of the pension plan regarding benefit provisions, assumptions, and membership information that can be found on the CalPERS' website or may be obtained from their executive office at 400 P Street, Sacramento, California 95814.